CodeElton/Roulette-Fruit/README.md

 ## Requirements

 This project is developed in **Python 3.13.1** and has no external dependencies.
-The only library used is `random`, which is part of Python's standard library.
+The libraries used are:

+- `random`: Part of Python's standard library, used for generating random outcomes.
+- `os`: Also part of Python's standard library, used for system-related functionalities like accessing `system` and `name`.

 ## Installation